OpportunityPlatform

 missing the people it is meant to lift up.

-Scotland's Section 75 agreements lock real commitments into every major planning permission — affordable homes, apprenticeships, training places, local hiring.
+Every major development in Scotland carries real commitments - affordable homes, apprenticeships, training places, local hiring.
 The policy is strong.
 The gap is in what happens next: for years those opportunities have been scattered across job boards, LinkedIn and closed professional networks that favour outsiders.
-The people who live nearest to the development hear about them last.
+The people who live nearest to the cranes hear about them last.

 Opportunity Platform Scotland flips that.
 We bring every opportunity tied to a local development into one place, council by council, and we put Scottish residents at the front of the queue.